jh3nd3rs0n/seeessvee/README.md

 need to be enclosed in double quote characters

 -   CSV records within a file do not have to have the same number of fields

--   Fields in a CSV record that do not have any special characters do not have to be enclosed in double quote characters

 ## License